8 Schengen countries you can easily obtain visa for

 Answer: There are four main visa categories that you can apply for - A, B, C and D. Type A is a transit visa where citizens of non-Schengen states are allowed to transit through or wait for their connecting flight at the airport located in the Schengen country.
 Type B visa is for short journey in the country that lasts for less than five days.
 Type C visa is a short stay visa that allows you to stay in the Schengen area for less than 90 days over a period of 180 days.
 This category of visa is further divided into single entry visa, double entry visa and multiple entry visa.
 Type D visa is for a long stay in the country and is mandatory for people who are willing to work, study or live in the Schengen country for longer than 90 days.

-Answer: The fee for a Schengen visa is 80 Euros (INR 6940 – at the time of writing) for adults, 40 Euros (3470 – at the time of writing) for children between the ages of six and twelve and no fee for children below six years of age.
+Answer: The fee for a Schengen visa is 80 Euros for adults, 40 Euros (3470 – at the time of writing) for children between the ages of six and twelve and no fee for children below six years of age.

 Answer: It is easy once you attach the required documents correctly.